leiliheidarishizari/News-Page/README.md

 # News-Page
-This is the pag about some pieces of News that i made with html amd css.
+This is the page about some pieces of News that i made with html amd css.